-NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule Not Included in NOI 128 involved in local stream and beach restoration activities as well as Part I.D.5.g.(ii).(d) - The MRGSQT, which AMAFCA is a member, utilizes volunteers throughout communities within the watershed to assist with park, open space, trail, and river cleanup projects.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 8 - July 1, 2025 Measurable Goal SWMP Rev. 8 - July 1, 2025 Permit Required Implementation Schedule Not Included in NOI 128 involved in local stream and beach restoration activities as well as activities that are coordinated by youth service and conservation corps or other citizen groups.
+Part I.D.S.g.(ii).(d) - The MRGSQT, which AMAFCA is a member, utilizes volunteers throughout communities within the watershed to assist with park, open space, trail, and river cleanup projects.
 Communication for Public Education and Outreach and Public Involvement and Participation is achieved by activities organized with youth service groups, conservation corps, and other citizen groups.
 In addition, AMAFCA will continue to foster Public Education and Outreach and Public Involvement and Participation programs, including Earth Force - Keep it Clean student outreach, Talking Talons Youth Leadership Activities, and Rocky Mountain Youth Corps programs. and participation activities as well as assist with communication for Public Education and Outreach and Public Involvement and Participation activities organized by youth service groups, conservation corps, and other citizen groups.
-These volunteer activities will be summarized in the annual MRGSQT Outcomes effective date of MS4 Permit Not Included in NOI 129 14 months (cooperative) from effective date of MS4 Permit February 22, 2016 Not Included in NOI 130 toward targeted groups of commercial, industrial, and institutional entities likely to have significant stormwater impacts.
-For example, providing information to restaurants on the impact of grease information on Public Education and Outreach and Public Involvement and Participation programs directed toward commercial, industrial, engineering/contractors, and other institutional entities.
+These volunteer activities will be summarized in the annual MRGSQT Outcomes effective date of MS4 Permit February 22, 2016 Not Included in NOI 129 mix of locally appropriate strategies, to target specific audiences and communities.
+Examples of strategies include distributing brochures or fact sheets, sponsoring speaking engagements before community groups, providing public service announcements, implementing educational programs targeted at school age children, and conducting community-based projects such as storm drain stenciling, and watershed cleanups; programs with appropriate strategies to target specific audiences in the Middle Rio Grande community.
+The target audiences for the educational programs will be identified in the Outcomes Report. effective date of MS4 Permit February 22, 2016 Not Included in NOI 130 toward targeted groups of commercial, industrial, and institutional entities likely to have significant stormwater impacts.
+For example, providing information to restaurants on the impact of grease information on Public Education and Outreach and Public Involvement and Participation programs directed toward commercial, industrial, engineering/contractors, and other institutional entities. effective date of MS4 Permit February 22, 2016